Skip to content

 To enable Message inbox:

-4. Set custom User IDs Assign a custom User ID to unify a person’s devices/contacts under one profile.
+Assign a custom User ID to unify a person’s devices/contacts under one profile.
+Learn more

-5. Implement Message inbox Follow platform-specific guides to implement inbox UI.
+Follow platform-specific guides to implement inbox UI.
+Learn more

-6. Customize the UI (optional) Customize the inbox appearance as needed.
+Customize the inbox appearance as needed.
+Learn more

 In-app messages